OpenBSD manual page server

 mblen(const char *s, size_t n);

-In state-dependent encodings, s may point the special sequence bytes to change the shift-state.
-Although such sequence bytes corresponds to no individual wide-character code, the () changes the own state by them and treats them as if they are a part of the subsequent multibyte character.
+In state-dependent encodings, s may point to special sequence bytes changing the shift state.
+Although such sequence bytes correspond to no wide character, they affect the internal conversion state of the () function, and are treated as if they were part of the subsequent multibyte character.

 Unlike mbrlen(3), the first n bytes pointed to by s need to form an entire multibyte character.
 Otherwise, this function causes an error.